mlrun/mlrun/docs/concepts/model-serving.md

 ## Basic model serving

 The most basic model serving capability is deployment of a single model.
 To do that, you:
 1. Create an MLRun function of type `serving` that implements a serving class with the `load` and `predict` methods.
-MLRun function marketplace comes with a range of such functions that support the most common frameworks.
+The MLRun Function Hub comes with a range of such functions that support the most common frameworks.
 2. Add the model to the function, using the {py:meth}`~mlrun.runtimes.ServingRuntime.add_model` method.
 3. {ref}`test-deploy-model-server`, using the {py:meth}`~mlrun.runtimes.ServingRuntime.deploy` method.